Surfboard: Fins

-A man standing on a board as the wave passes under him.
+A woman standing on a board riding the wave.

 The surfboard fin is a stabilizing rudder fixed to the rear of the surfboard to prevent it from sliding sideways.
 In the early days, surfers would stabilize the board by hanging the toes of their back foot over the edge of the board and would steer by putting their foot in the water.
 The American surfer Tom Blake was the first to experiment with adding a fin to a surfboard, fastening the keel from an old speedboat to a surfboard in 1935.
 About one or two years later, Woody "Spider" Brown independently developed a similar design, but Brown himself gave Blake precedence: "(I made my first surfboard keel) about '36 or '37, somewhere in there; about the same time.
 But, I didn't know anything about (Blake) and his experiments with adding fins to surfboards.
 See, we were all separated out.
 I was in San Diego and he was in L.A., way up there.".
 This innovation revolutionized surfing, allowing surfers to direct the board's momentum and providing more balance when turning.

 The template of the modern surfboard fin was developed by George Greenough in the 1960s.
 The single fin changed little until the late 70s, when a second was added and popularised by Australian Mark Richards.
 In October 1980, after seeing a twin fin surfboard with a "trigger point" fin Simon Anderson had the idea for a new, equal size, version of the existing three fin prototypes which was later dubbed the "thruster".
 He created a prototype and 30 years later his "thruster" design is still the most popular fin design for surfboards.

 In the early 90s removable fin systems were developed and embraced.
 This provides a standardized system that allows fins to be easily removed or replaced, utilizing set screws to hold the fins in place.
 These systems provided surfers with the ability to alter the riding characteristics of a surfboard, by changing the size and shape of fins used.
 This innovation opened the market to a range of fin designs, including single foiled fins, concave inside surfaces, and curved fins.
 Another variation of fin was later designed in the time frame known as the soul fin, a sleek bendable attachment.

 Tunnel fins were invented in the 1960s by Richard Deese, and were found on longboards by multiple manufacturers of that era, including Dewey Weber.
 Bob Bolen, A.K.A. 'the Greek', patented the "Turbo Tunnel" in the late 1990s.

 Since the mid 1990s, half tunnel fins have mainly been used on very long hollow wooden surfboards mainly surfed by Roy Stuart.